currymike123/CS1/week10/week10_review.md

 Let's convert the rules into code.

-First, let's encode the choices into numbers.
+First, let's encode the choices.
+We have three discrete options: rock, paper, and scissors.
+What would be the best method to encode these choices?

+---

+You may initially think it would be easier to just use the names of the choices, but it's better to encode them as integers.
 The computer natively works with numbers so it's easier to compare numbers than strings.

 - Rock = 0
 - Paper = 1